-READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE ADN STUDENTS Students' course work and clinical performance will be evaluated by the ADN Program Chair.
+- 1. READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE ADN STUDENTS Students' course work and clinical performance will be evaluated by the ADN Program Chair.
 Students who wish to be considered for readmission must meet all current admission requirements as listed in the VC catalog.
 The student will need to meet with the ADN Program Chair to discuss all readmission criteria.
 The student will need to submit a letter to the program chair two months prior to the beginning of the semester that the student is considering to reenter.
 If it has been more than a year since the student has been enrolled in the ADN program he/she may be required to demonstrate both theoretical and clinical competency.
 Any special circumstances involved in a students' withdrawal/dismissal from the program will be reviewed by the ADN Program Chair and Dean of Allied Health.
-Before registration, the Selection and Retention Committee will review the records and rank candidates seeking re-entry into Levels (semesters) I, II, III, IV based on the following criteria in the Nursing Programs Handbook.

-2. TRANSFER FROM OUTSIDE VICTORIA COLLEGE ADN SYSTEM

-Transfer students are considered on a space available basis.
-Students who have successfully completed nursing courses at other accredited schools are evaluated on an individual basis by the ADN Program Chair to determine their entry level in the Victoria College ADN program.
+Before registration, the Selection and Retention Committee will review the records and rank candidates seeking re-entry into Levels (semesters) I, II, III, IV based on the following criteria in the Nursing Programs Handbook. - TRANSFER FROM OUTSIDE VICTORIA COLLEGE ADN SYSTEM Transfer students are considered on a space available basis.
+Students who have successfully completed nursing courses at other accredited schools are evaluated on an individual basis by the ADN Program Chair to determine their entry level in the Victoria

+College ADN program.
 The transfer student must furnish a copy of each nursing course syllabus with course description to the ADN Program Chair so each course can be evaluated.
 Transfer students must meet the same admission and progression criteria as the Victoria College students.
 Completing at least 25% of the program of study, including the capstone course at Victoria College, is necessary to meet the requirements for graduation.
 It is the responsibility of the applicant to furnish all necessary documentation to the ADN office at least two months prior to the semester the student is seeking entry.
 Immunizations a) Measles, Mumps, and Rubella (MMR), b) Varicella (Chicken pox), c) Two - step TB skin test, d) Tetanus, Diptheria, and Pertussis, (Tdap), and e) Hepatitis B series are to be completed prior to the application deadline.
-Proof os serological immunity is acceptable.
+Proof of serological immunity is acceptable.
 Prior to acceptance, the applicant will upload documents into the CastleBranch website.
 Prior to enrollment, qualified applicants who have been accepted into the ADN Program must submit a) current American Heart Association Healthcare provider CPR card, b) completed VC physical examination form, and c) submit a 10-panel drug screen test.
 These documents will be uploaded by the applicant into the CastleBranch website.
 Students are allowed two attempts for the duration of the program.
 After two unsuccessful attempts, students are not eligible to apply.
+Students wishing to transfer to the VN program that are deemed eligible must make an appointment with VC ADN and VN Program Chair.